boristopalov/toydb/test/README.md

-# ToyDB End-to-End Tests

-This directory contains end-to-end tests for the ToyDB Raft-based key-value database.

 ## Test Structure

-The tests are organized as follows:

 - `e2e/kv_test.go`: Basic tests for key-value operations
 - `e2e/advanced_test.go`: Advanced tests for concurrent operations and error handling